Introduction

 Here are some of the topics you’ll need to make decisions about before you exercise your options:

 - Which grant to exercise: If you have several grants, you’ll need to pay attention to which grant you want to exercise.
 Different grants may have different vesting schedules and exercise prices.
-There may be tax consequences based on which grants you exercise.
-If you have any questions, you should talk to your attorney or tax advisor.

 -